This content has moved to https://go.treasuredata.com/tddocs_reference

 INSERT OVERWRITE Statements are NOT Supported

-Presto does not currently support INSERT OVERWRITE Statements.
-Please delete table before INSERT INTO.
-See the detail here.
+Presto does not support INSERT OVERWRITE statements.
+Make sure that you delete the table before using INSERT INTO.
+See Presto Query FAQs.

 Error Message - Killed by the system because this query generates output for more than 200GB.

 This error is caused by trying to generate more than 200GB output by a single query.